ycattan/edsnlp/docs/pipelines/ner/score.md

 - `score_name`: The name of the score
 - `regex`: A list of regular expression to detect the score's mention
-- `after_extract`: A regular expression to extract the score's value after the score's mention
+- `value_extract`: A regular expression to extract the score's value in the context of the score's mention
 - `score_normalization`: A function name used to normalise the score's _raw_ value

 !!! note